ddsky/spoonacular-api-clients/ruby/docs/DefaultApi.md

 opts = {
   number: 10, # Float | The number of results to return (between 1 and 100).
   meta_information: false, # Boolean | Whether to return more meta information about the ingredients.
-  intolerances: false # Boolean | A comma-separated list of intolerances.
+  intolerances: 'egg' # String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances.
 }

 begin